Lawrencia628/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 13- this is a symbolic link created in the current working directory Task 14- this is a script that copies all the HTML files from the current working directory to the parent of the working directory
-Task 15- this is a script that moves all files beginning with an upercase letter to a directory
+Task 15- this is a script that moves all files beginning with an upercase letter to a directory Task 16- this is a script that deletes all files in the current working directory that end with the character ~